- Free delivery over £40

-Amorolfine nail polish is available on prescription to buy from The Independent Pharmacy as a 5ml pack size.
+Amorolfine antifungal nail polish is available on prescription to buy from The Independent Pharmacy as a 5ml pack size.
 You can buy up to 5 packs in 1 transaction.
-This treatment is only suitable for adults over the age of 18 years.
+Amorolfine nail polish for fungus treatment is only suitable for adults over the age of 18 years.

 If you suffer from diabetes, a weak immune system, or poor circulation, you should see your GP for treatment of your fungal nail infections.
 This is because you need your infection monitored more closely to ensure there are no complications.

 Fungal nail infections are caused by the same fungus that causes the common conditions athlete’s foot.
 The fungus penetrates the affected nail and can sometimes spread to the surrounding skin or even the nail bed.
 If you are also suffering from an athlete’s foot, it is important that you also treat this to prevent your toenail from becoming re-infected after completing a course of Amorolfine nail treatment.